tristanlatr/WPWatcher/README.md

   - Scan multiple sites with WPScan
   - Define reporting emails addresses for every configured site individually and globally
   - Parse WPScan output and divide the results in "Warnings", "Alerts", "Fixed" items, "Informations" and eventually "Errors"
-  - Mail notification and verbosity can be configred in config file, additionnaly WPScan output can be attached to emails.
+  - Mail notification and verbosity can be configred, additionnaly WPScan output can be attached to emails.
   - Scan sites continuously at defined interval and handled VulnDB API limit.
   - Local log file can be configured and also lists all the findings
   - Define false positives strings for every configured site individually and globally